izzy2lost/sm64-izzys-port-android/README.md

-*****Note that termux only makes a build based off the device it's made with.
+*****Note that Termux only makes a build based off the device it's made with.
 So a 32 bit device will only make a build compatible with 32 bit.
 The same with a 64 bit device.
 It will only make a 64 bit compatible build*****

-1. Get termux from f-droid:
+1. Get Termux from f-droid:
    <a href="https://f-droid.org/packages/com.termux/">
     <img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
     alt="Get it on F-Droid"
     height="80">
 </a>

-3. Install termux and run the commands:
+3. Install Termux and run the commands:
    ```pkg update``` & ```pkg upgrade```

 You will get the following message multiple times: